What are Financial Reporting Objectives?

 There are four broad objectives of financial reporting as follows:

-- The properly formulated and presented financial reporting helps the users of the financial statement to assess whether a given business is profitable or not.
+- The properly formulated and presented financial reporting helps the users of the financial statement assess whether a given business is profitable.

-- For example, the investors and creditors assess the income statement of the business for ascertain the profitability delivered by the business.
-The income statement generally describes the profitability position of the business and if the business is not very profitable, it will not attract any new potential investors, as well as existing investors, would run away and the lenders won’t give additional funds to help the business run operations.
+- For example, the investors and creditors assess the business’s income statement to ascertain the profitability delivered by the business.
+The income statement generally describes the profitability position of the business.
+If the business is not very profitable, it will not attract new potential investors, and existing investors will run away.
+The lenders won’t give additional funds to help the business run operations.

 It helps in monitoring the position of cash flows for the business:

-- A prudent financial report helps the stakeholders determine the actual cashflow position in the business.
-At times income statement is not sufficient enough to ascertain on the actual cash position and hence the users may wish to access the cash flow statement to analyze the position of cashflows.
+- A prudent financial report helps the stakeholders determine the actual cash flow position in the business.
+At times, the income statement is insufficient to ascertain the actual cash position.
+Hence, the users may wish to access the cash flow statement to analyze the position of cashflows.

-- For example, suppose a business performs several financial transactions on accrual and on a non-cash basis.
-There could be a situation that the business does not have the cashflow positions claimed and shown as per the transactions.
-Therefore, to ascertain on the figures on cash, the lenders and investors access the cashflows statements to ascertain the position of the business on cash front.
+- For example, suppose a business performs several financial transactions on an accrual and a non-cash basis.
+There could be a situation that the business does not have the cash flow positions claimed and shown as per the transactions.
+Therefore, to ascertain the figures on cash, the lenders and investors access the cashflows statements to ascertain the position of the business on the cash front.

 It provides information on the adoption of accounting policies applied by the business to arrive at the accounting estimates:

-- For example, there could be two companies operating in the same industry but using different inventory valuation techniques.
-The first company have adopted the LIFO technique and the second may apply the FIFO technique.
-Therefore, the business that applies the LIFO technique would report less income as it has displays the high value of cost of sales.
-On the other hand, the other company may have high inventory and may overstate on income levels.
-Hence, it is mandatory for the business to disclose the accounting policies they apply while preparing the financial reports.
+- For example, two companies could operate in the same industry but use different inventory valuation techniques.
+The first company has adopted the LIFO technique, and the second may apply the FIFO technique.
+Therefore, the business that applies the LIFO technique would report less income as it displays the high value of the cost of sales.
+On the other hand, the other company may have a high inventory and may overstate income levels.
+Hence, the business must disclose its accounting policies while preparing the financial reports.

-It helps in the facilitation of meaningful analysis on the asset position, equity position and liabilities position of the business:
+It helps in the facilitation of meaningful analysis of the asset position, equity position, and liabilities position of the business:

 - The users of the financial statements can note the current values of the asset position and liabilities position of the business.
-This would help the users of the financial statements to predict what potential course of action a business may undertake in the near future.
+This would help the users of the financial statements predict what potential course of action a business may undertake soon.

-- For example, A company is undertaking a huge investment project and it would, therefore, like to ascertain whether the existing tangible assets can deliver on the project or not or whether it requires the business to undertake the additional purchase of new equipment.
-Here the management can get access to already prepared financial reports and discover their needs and requirements.
+- For example, A company is undertaking a huge investment project and would, therefore, like to ascertain whether the existing tangible assets can deliver on the project or whether it requires the business to purchase new equipment.
+The management can access already prepared financial reports and discover their needs and requirements here.

 Conclusion

-The objectives of the financial reporting are to provide and decimate financial information from the business to the end stakeholders such as investors, venture capitalists, private equity, and banks.
-The financial reporting as an activity helps in analyzing, tracking, and monitoring of the financial information as disclosed by the business.
-It helps investors and stakeholders to realize whether the business has properly utilized monetary and financial resources.
+The objectives of financial reporting are to provide and decimate financial information from the business to the end stakeholders such as investors, venture capitalists, private equity, and banks.
+Financial reporting as an activity helps analyze, track, and monitor the financial information disclosed by the business.
+It allows investors and stakeholders to realize whether the business has properly utilized monetary and financial resources.

 Recommended Articles